Thoreau’s Science

-In 2002, I published my first scholarly book, Stone by Stone as geoarchaeology, saying so in the introduction.
-By 2004, I was working with colleagues in history, literature, and art to teach an honors and American studies course titled “Walden and the American landscape,” about Henry D. Thoreau’s canonical and prophetic Walden.
-When working on my second scholarly book about kettle lakes Beyond Walden (2009)– my scholarship got sucked into the literary black hole of Thoreau’s Walden, with an emphasis on 19th century thinking about the environment, and why America neglected his prophetic question: “What is the use of a house if you haven’t got a tolerable planet to put it on?”
+In 2004 I began working with colleagues in history, literature, and art to teach an Honors Core Course cross-listed with American studies titled “Walden and the American landscape,” about Henry D. Thoreau’s canonical and prophetic Walden.
+When working on my second scholarly book about America’s signature landforms, kettle lakes (Beyond Walden (Bloomsbury, 2009) my scholarship got sucked into the literary black hole of Thoreau’s Walden, with an emphasis on 19th century thinking about the environment.

 One thing led to another.
-In 2014, I published Walden’s Shore: Henry David Thoreau and Nineteenth-Century Science, an invited book for Harvard University Press, which was catalogued as Literary Criticism and History of Science.
-In 2017, I followed this up at Harvard Press with The Boatman: Henry David Thoreau’s River Years, catalogued as as Biography and American History.
+And by 2014 I had published Walden’s Shore: Henry David Thoreau and Nineteenth-Century Science, an invited book for Harvard University Press, which was catalogued as Literary Criticism and History of Science.
+In 2017, I followed this up at Harvard Press with The Boatman: Henry David Thoreau’s River Years, which was catalogued as as Biography and American History.
 Realizing that Walden Pond –a place of pilgrimage for an estimated 160,000 international visitors per year– had no guidebook, I published The Guide to Walden Pond in 2018 with Houghton Mifflin Harcourt (now Mariner) that is essentially travel literature.
-And now, in 2025, I have my deepest dive into Thoreau’s scientific chops in review at Princeton University Press: a book provisionally titled The Walden Experiments.
+And in 2026, my deepest dive into Thoreau scholarship — The Walden Experiments: The Science of Henry David Thoreau— will be published by Princeton University Press: a book provisionally titled The Walden Experiments.

 Stone Walls